 Recruitment Strategies for Study Abroad

 Faculty members are great recruiters for their own programs.
 You have direct contact with students who come to know and trust you enough to feel comfortable traveling with you.
 The Study Abroad Office will promote your program to the best of our abilities, but you are able to get specific information about your program to a targeted audience much easier than we can.
 There are many ways to recruit students for your study abroad program, but your own enthusiasm and motivation is key.
-See the list below for some ideas for how to promote your program.

-Make yourself available for e-mail and phone contact with students and/or parents.
+2. Make yourself available for e-mail and phone contact with students and/or parents.

 toward that population specifically.
 Be selective.